Anmolgoel010/indvidual-stock-Analysis/README.md

-# Individual Stock Analysis Project
+# Individual Stock Performance Analysis Project

 A Python-based tool for analyzing individual stock performance using historical data.
 This project uses Walmart stock data from 2020-2024, but any other stock can be easily integrated with the code.